Mustang: 17th- and 18th-century dispersal

 In this period, Spanish missions were also a source of stray and stolen livestock, particularly in what today is Texas and California.
 The Spanish brought horses to California for use at their missions and ranches, where permanent settlements were established in 1769.
 Horse numbers grew rapidly, with a population of 24,000 horses reported by 1800.
-By 1805, there were so many horses in California that people began to simply kill unwanted animals to reduce overpopulation.
+By 1805, there were so many horses in California that people began to simply kill unwanted animals to reduce overpopulation, although actual data from the early 1800s states that the horse population of Alta California was around 2187.
 However, due to the barriers presented by mountain ranges and deserts, the California population did not significantly influence horse numbers elsewhere at the time.
 Horses in California were described as being of "exceptional quality".

 In the upper Mississippi basin and Great Lakes regions, the French were another source of horses.
 Although horse trading with native people was prohibited, there were individuals willing to indulge in illegal dealing, and as early as 1675, the Illinois people had horses.
 Animals identified as "Canadian", "French", or "Norman" were located in the Great Lakes region, with a 1782 census at Fort Detroit listing over 1000 animals.
 By 1770, Spanish horses were found in that area, and there was a clear zone from Ontario and Saskatchewan to St. Louis where Canadian-type horses, particularly the smaller varieties, crossbred with mustangs of Spanish ancestry.
 French-Canadian horses were also allowed to roam freely, and moved west, particularly influencing horse herds in the northern plains and inland northwest.

 Although horses were brought from Mexico to Texas as early as 1542, a stable population did not exist until 1686, when Alonso de León's expedition arrived with 700 horses.
 From there, later groups brought up thousands more, deliberately leaving some horses and cattle to fend for themselves at various locations, while others strayed.
 By 1787, these animals had multiplied to the point that a roundup gathered nearly 8,000 "free-roaming mustangs and cattle".
 West-central Texas, between the Rio Grande and Palo Duro Canyon, was said to have the most concentrated population of feral horses in the Americas.
 Throughout the west, horses escaped human control and formed feral herds, and by the late 1700s, the largest numbers were found in what today are the states of Texas, Oklahoma, Colorado, and New Mexico.